tjstebbing/pomsvim/README.md

 * pyflakes lint for python code (apt-get install pyflakes), just hit F6.
 * Built in wiki, (mkdir ~/docs) then \ww to start, just type WikiWords, great for personal notes.
+* More themes than you can shake a stick at, type :popup Themes  for a menu.
 * lots of other stuff I can't remember, you'll have to dig through vimrc ^_^